spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/remote-form-submit/README.md

-Provides submit of a remote target form.
+Provides submit of a remote form.